feincms/feincms/docs/page.rst

   this extension.

+* :mod:`~feincms.module.page.extensions.relatedpages` --- Links related content

+  Add a many-to-many relationship field to relate this page to other pages.

-* :mod:`~feincms.module.page.extension.seo` --- Search engine optimization
+* :mod:`~feincms.module.extensions.seo` --- Search engine optimization

   Adds fields to the page relevant for search engine optimization (SEO), currently only meta keywords and description.

+* :mod:`~feincms.module.page.extensions.sites` --- Limit pages to sites

+  Allows to limit a page to a certain site and not display it on other sites.

-* :mod:`~feincms.module.page.extension.symlinks` --- Symlinked content extension
+* :mod:`~feincms.module.page.extensions.symlinks` --- Symlinked content extension

   Sometimes you want to reuse all content from a page in another place.
 This extension lets you do that.

-* :mod:`~feincms.module.page.extension.titles` --- Additional titles
+* :mod:`~feincms.module.page.extensions.titles` --- Additional titles

   Adds additional title fields to the page model.
 You may not only define a single title for the page to be used in the navigation, the <title> tag and